ucsb-cs56/ucsb-cs56.github.io/_topics/applications_programming.md

 * Fixup commit (`git commit --fixup sha`)
 * Proper use of `git reset --hard sha`
 * Proper use of `git clean`

+# Unix Skills
+* Manipulating environment variables
+* Using grep to search files